MS Excel: LEFT Function (WS, VBA)

 |=LEFT("Excel", 25)||would return "Excel"|

-The LEFT function can also be used in VBA code.
-For example:
+The LEFT function can also be used in VBA code in Microsoft Excel.

 Dim LResult As String LResult = Left("Alphabet",3)